Skip to Content

 • Command light cruiser (CLC)

-• Cruiser-hunter killer ship (CLK)
+• Cruiser – hunter killer (CLK)

-• Guided-missile cruiser (CG)
+• Guided missile cruiser (CG)

-• Guided-missile cruiser, nuclear powered (CGN)
+• Guided missile cruiser, nuclear powered (CGN)

-• Guided-missile heavy cruiser (CAG)
+• Guided missile heavy cruiser (CAG)

-• Guided-missile light cruiser (CLG)
+• Guided missile light cruiser (CLG)

 • Heavy cruiser (CA)